 PCOS affects between 6% and 15% of women during their reproductive years.
 PCOS is a common cause of ovulation problems, weight issues, and miscarriages.
 Once PCOS is recognised and treated, many women are able to become pregnant.

 LOW EGG RESERVE

 Declining egg production is the primary reason for the age-related decline in fertility.
 A low egg reserve can also be caused by premature ovarian failure.

 Stress affects ovulation due to its effect on the endocrine system.
-High cortisol can inhibit ovulation, where low cortisol can affect the immune changes necessary for implantation to occur.
+High cortisol can inhibit ovulation, whereas low cortisol can affect the immune changes necessary for implantation to occur.
 Stress may also lead to the development of endometriosis, which is found in more than 50% of women with unexplained infertility.

 ZRT LABORATORY'S FERTILITY PROFILE